Previous dayMarch 31, 2026Next day

 16.4 km---✓ ReviewedUSGS →

-At 22:51 UTC on March 31, 2026, a magnitude 2.7 tremor occurred 90 km N of Charlotte Amalie, U.S. Virgin Islands.
-It arrived roughly 2 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 16.4 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.7 earthquake 90 km N of Charlotte Amalie, U.S. Virgin Islands at 22:51 UTC on March 31, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 2 hours earlier.
+At a depth of 16.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.161°, -64.881°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.161°N, -64.881°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31